 Course Summary

-This programme has been designed to equip students with the skills to devise and successfully deploy strategic initiatives within their construction organisation.
-It will provide the participants with an appreciation and knowledge of effective strategic management within the construction industry as well as the tools and techniques to implement this knowledge effectively.
+This Certificate in Strategic Construction Management has been designed in order to equip students with the skills to devise and successfully deploy strategic initiatives within their Construction organisation.
+This 30 credit certificate program (Minor Award) will provide the participants with an appreciation, knowledge, tools and techniques for effective strategic Management within the Construction industry.

 College Link